 Embry-Riddle Announces Research Park Partners; Names Complex to Honor U.S. Rep. John Mica

-The future of research at Embry-Riddle advanced to the next level this week when the university announced that seven Central Florida companies and organizations signed on as partners with the university and will be tenants in the John Mica Engineering and Aerospace Innovation Complex (MicaPlex).
+The future of research at Embry-Riddle advanced to the next level when the university announced Aug.
+2, 2016, that seven Central Florida companies and organizations signed on as partners with the university and will be tenants in the John Mica Engineering and Aerospace Innovation Complex, also known as the MicaPlex.

-“We welcome our new partners in groundbreaking research endeavors,” said Dr. Holbrook.
+“We welcome our new partners in groundbreaking research endeavors,” said Holbrook.
 “Research underpins academic excellence and is key to our reputation and our future.
 It increases our value to our students, our community, and the industries we serve.”

 Davis added, “I’m proud of our local businesses that are pooling their expertise in one central place here at the MicaPlex.
 These new partners represent some of the best talent not only in our county, but all of Central Florida.”